chefong/Lirycs/README.md

 Visit https://lirycs.herokuapp.com to get started.

 Login with your Spotify account.
-Once you're signed in, you can see your most used lyrics in your top Spotify tracks!
+Once you're signed in, you can see your most used lyrics in your top Spotify tracks in a word clou like below!

 ![Lyric word cloud](/client/src/imgs/word-cloud.png)